 #1 – Instant Pot Pressure Cooking Is Just Like Baked BUT Much Quicker

 If you imagine that you would normally cook a stew in the oven.
-You might start it on the hob and then transfer the cooking into the oven with something similar to what we use.
+You might start it on the stovetop and then transfer the cooking into the oven.

-The hob cooking is the same as cooking on the sauté setting in the Instant Pot.
-It will take the same amount of time, though is like the highest setting on the hob, so if you leave it then it will burn.
+The stovetop is the same as cooking on the sauté setting in the Instant Pot.
+It will take the same amount of time, though is like using an electric burner on the stove, so if you leave it then it will burn.

 But what would spend an hour afterwards in the oven can be done in the Instant Pot (or any other pressure cooker) for about a quarter of the time.

-If you think of anything you cook in the oven, on the hob, microwave, steam, rice machine, soup machine, pasta machine, then it can be done in the Instant Pot.
+If you think of anything you cook in the oven, on the stove, microwave, steam, rice machine, soup machine, pasta machine, then it can be done in the Instant Pot.